SOK: A Taxonomy of Attack Vectors and Defense Strategies for Agentic Supply Chain Runtime

+We assume a \emph{runtime supplier} adversary capable of influencing agent behavior across both data and tool interfaces of the agentic supply chain.
+The adversary may inject malicious content into data sources likely to be retrieved by the agent, steering reasoning via indirect prompt injection or related semantic manipulation.
+Additionally, the adversary may publish deceptive tools or API wrappers that exploit the agent’s tool-selection logic, masquerading as legitimate functionality while executing unintended actions once invoked.

-These capabilities enable several classes of undesirable outcomes.
-An adversary may induce \emph{stealthy misalignment}, causing the agent to deviate from its intended objective without triggering safety mechanisms.
-They may compromise confidentiality by inducing the agent to leak contextual information during execution.
-In more severe cases, agent actions may propagate malicious content back into the environment, allowing attacks to persist or amplify as outputs are re-ingested as future inputs.
+These capabilities enable several classes of harm.
+An adversary may induce \emph{stealthy misalignment}, causing the agent to deviate from intended objectives without triggering safeguards, compromise confidentiality through information leakage during execution, or propagate malicious content back into the environment, enabling persistence or amplification as agent outputs are re-ingested as future inputs.